SNUBI-HyojungKim/cGDM-Clinical-Genome-Data-Model/IWPC_warfarin_dosing_implemented_on_the_cGDM/How implementation of the CGDM provides interactive clinical decision support in clinical information system.md

 You can run the source code(.sql file) via any demo dataset we provided, or your own dataset imported to the cGDM schema.

-We recommend to create a index before you excute our computerized algorithm on your machine.
+We recommend to create an index before you excute our computerized algorithm on your machine.

 ```sql
 USE [your databasename];